 One week later, Emily Sue Buckberry of West Virginia called and let me know about the letter my father wrote to me in June of 1968.
 He wrote that letter to me from Itasca Illinois while I was working on a construction job for our family’s company in Coalwood, West Virginia.
 For those of you familiar with our story THE LETTER, a film by Steve Date, my dad’s letter did not reach my hands until 40 years later—three months after the death of our son Jimmy—at precisely the moment I needed it—and my father—the most.

-Towards the end of Steve’s wonderful film, and from the several reels of old Super 8 film I sent him, he selected a clip shot in the summer of 1969 of my Dad and me throwing a tennis ball to one another.
+Towards the end of Steve’s wonderful film, and from the several reels of old Super 8 film I sent him, he selected a clip shot by my mother in the summer of 1969 of my Dad and me throwing a tennis ball to one another.
 Before his letter arrived, I couldn’t have watched that clip without a shadow of gloom enveloping me.
 Now, there he is, vibrant, barefoot, shorts, fit, huge grin on his face, winging the ball to me finished off with a high kick of his leg.
 That is how I choose to now remember my dad-having a catch-in our back yard with big smiles on our faces.